 Family or household member can mean the natural parent of any child of whom the offender is the other natural parent or is the putative other natural parent.

-Call the Domestic Violence Defense Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
-We are the Domestic Violence Attorneys in Northfield Center, Ohio, 44067.
+Call the Domestic Violence Lawyers at Stiefvater Law to find out if we are currently taking on new clients.
+We are the Domestic Violence Defense Lawyers in Northfield Center, Ohio, 44067.

 Ohio Revised Code Section 2919.25 governs Domestic Violence.
 The following is an excerpt from that law: